5 Awesome Day Trips from Saratoga Springs

 3. Lake George and Bolton Landing

 Only half an hour away from Saratoga, Lake George is a premiere hot spot and tourist destination in the summer.
 Try a new activity like parasailing over the "Queen of American Lakes," or spend the day boating or swimming.
-Take advantage of the shopping opportunities in the Village, and while you're there check out the unique House of Frankenstein Wax Museum.
+Take advantage of the shopping opportunities in the Village, and while you're there check out the many beaches and outdoor activities available.
+Million Dollar Beach is the largest and most popular in Lake George, with picnicing, swimming, a volleyball court, and a boat launch.

 Bolton Landing is just a quick 15 minutes north of the Village, located right on Lake George.
 This beautiful town offers an array of outdoor activities - hiking, biking, golfing, and more.
 Or, spend a day at the water's edge at Rogers Memorial Park Beach or Veteran's Memorial Park Beach.